 Most of Morgellons skin symptoms are located exactly where these hormonal apocrine glands are found in large concentrations, such as on the face, scalp, chest and wherever body hair exists.
 The extent of these skin symptoms underlies daily or monthly hormonal fluctuations.

-All kind of parasites, and especially Morgellons, could migrate to the skins surface or pores during hormone boosts, but with Morgellons usually without even causing blemishes.
-These arise more, however, if they repenetrate the skin, with help of their exo-enzymes (protease, liptase) to dissolve skin tissue, to return back underneath the skin.
+All kind of parasites, and especially Morgellons, could migrate to the skin’s surface or pores during hormone boosts, but with Morgellons usually without even causing blemishes.
+These arise more, however, if they repenetrate the skin, with help of their exo-enzymes (keratinase, protease, liptase) to dissolve skin tissue, to return back underneath the skin.

 Actually, you can compare the skin to a sponge that can absorb and release water again.
-If the skin is more or less soaked with Morgellons biofilm or protoplasm, sometimes, even slight pressure on the skin is enough to press them out.
+If the skin is more or less soaked with Morgellons biofilm or protoplasm, sometimes, even slight pressure on the skin and lymph system is enough to press them out.

 Additionally, they cover or surround the hair with protoplasm and tiny fibers (down to the hair root) and slowly grow out with the hair.
-This causes the famous Morgellons crawling sensations.
+This causes also some crawling sensations.
 The parasites move on or around the hair shaft slightly, the hair registers the movement immediately and passes it on as a nerve signal. (see lower picture)

 Fibers on hair